fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 #### done

-As a result, we have a one actor (`PicturesActor`) with failure zone: all throubles in `GetUserPicturesActor` will be handled in `supervisorStrategy` block, and we create one actor for each request, it's normal for actor based application.
+As a result, we have an one actor (`PicturesActor`) with failure zone: all throubles in `GetUserPicturesActor` will be handled by `supervisorStrategy` block, and we create one actor for each request, it's normal for actor based application.

 ### Retry